-- 6.1 We recognise that children who are abused or witness violence are likely to have low self-esteem and may find it difficult to develop a sense of self-worth.
+- 6.1 We recognise that children who are abused or witness violence.
+Children who have witnessed domestic violence/abuse are also victims themselves.
+These children are likely to have low self-esteem and may find it difficult to develop a sense of self-worth.
 They may feel helpless, humiliated and some sense of blame.
-SVCS may be the only stable, secure and predictable element in their lives. - 6.2 We accept that the behaviour of a child in these circumstances may range from that which is perceived to be normal to aggressive or withdrawn. - 6.3 Safeguarding Children with SEN & Disabilities (Keeping Children Safe in Education 2020)

-All staff are aware that changes in student behaviour might not be a manifestation of their Special Educational Need, in addition to the following:

-- Behaviour, mood and injury may relate to abuse and not just their SEN or disability;

-- Higher risk of peer group isolation

-- Disproportionate impact of bullying
+SVCS may be the only stable, secure and predictable element in their lives. - 6.2 We accept that the behaviour of a child in these circumstances may range from that which is perceived to be normal, to aggressive or withdrawn. - 6.3 Safeguarding Children with SEN & Disabilities (Keeping Children Safe in Education 2023) - All staff are aware that changes in student behaviour might not be a manifestation of their Special Educational Need, in addition to the following: - Behaviour, mood and injury may relate to abuse and not just their SEN or disability; - Higher risk of peer group isolation - Disproportionate impact of bullying:

-- Difficulties with communication

-- Extra pastoral support to be considered as appropriate.
+- Difficulties with communication - Extra pastoral support to be considered as appropriate.